harp-tech/harp-tech.github.io/tutorials/hobgoblin-reaction.md

 ### Exercise 4: Driving state transitions with external behaviour events

 In order to translate our simple reaction time task in the previous exercises into a proper state machine, we need to split up the fixed interval stimulus into different states.
 It is often convenient to consider the inter-trial interval period as the initial state, followed by stimulus presentation.
-We will begin with the workflow portion from the end of [Exercise 1](#exercise-1-generating-a-fixed-interval-stimulus).

 :::workflow
 ![Stimulus presentation](../workflows/hobgoblin-reactiontime-stimulus-response.bonsai)
 :::

+- Copy the workflows from [Exercise 1](#exercise-1-generating-a-fixed-interval-stimulus).
 - Select the [`Timer`] operator and set its `DueTime` property to 3 second.
 - Click and drag to select both the [`CreateMessage`] ([`DigitalOutputSetPayload`]) and `Hobgoblin Commands` operators.
 - Right-click, select `Group` > `Sink (Reactive)`.
 Set the `Name` property to `StimOn`.